Wu Chun

-Goh Kiat Chun (吳吉尊; born 10 October 1979), better known as Wu Chun (吳尊 (Wú Zūn)), is a Bruneian singer, actor, and entrepreneur.
-He was a founding member of Fahrenheit, a Taiwanese Mandopop vocal quartet boy band, and left in June 2011.
-Wu Chun has appeared in Taiwanese television series such as Tokyo Juliet, Hanazakarino Kimitachihe, Romantic Princess, Hot Shot, Sunny Girl, and Kindaichi Case Files (2012–2013).
+Goh Kiat Chun (吳吉尊, born 10 October 1979), known as Wu Chun (吳尊 (Wú Zūn)), is a Bruneian singer, actor, and entrepreneur.
+He was a founding member of Fahrenheit, a Taiwanese Mandopop vocal quartet boy band.
+He left the group in June 2011.
+Wu has appeared in numerous Taiwanese television series including Tokyo Juliet, Hanazakarino Kimitachihe, Romantic Princess, Hot Shot, Sunny Girl, and The Kindaichi Case Files (2012–13).
 His film roles include The Butterfly Lovers (2008) and Lady of the Dynasty.
 He maintains a presence on Sina Weibo.

-In 2014, Wu Chun participated in the reality television program Dad is Back with his daughter.
-He appeared in the Chinese drama Martial Universe in 2018 and later featured in the reality TV show Best Time, alongside his father, Wu Jing Tian.
+In 2014, Wu participated in the reality television program Dad is Back with his daughter.
+He appeared in the Chinese drama Martial Universe in 2018 and was later featured in the reality show The Best Time, alongside his father, Wu Jing Tian.
 In early 2020, he appeared in the reality series Before Wedding, which was filmed in Brunei.
 That year, a wax figure of Wu Chun was unveiled at Madame Tussauds in Shanghai.
 Since 2019, he has been a brand ambassador for BOSS Eyewear.